smiddy-001/keybindings/src/readme.md

 ---

-### Every Single Type Of Software Ever... easier said than done

 file structure of this project

 ```
 keybindings
 │   README.md               -actual readme (with big keybind list)
 │   main.py                 -sets up README.md
+│   launch.sh               -a uber simple bash script that runs py
-|   LICENSE                 -the liscence
+│   LICENSE                 -the liscence
 │
 └───src
 │   │   logs.txt            -logs the output when the py file is run